 Try NinjaOne Patch Manager with a 14-day free trial.

 ManageEngine Endpoint Central helps manage devices, servers, laptops, mobile phones, and Point-of-Sales (POS).
 It works with multiple operating systems including Windows, Linux, macOS, Android, and iOS.

 This suite is an efficient Unified Endpoint Management (UEM) and security software that comprehensively addresses the requirements of business network administrators.

 Let’s look at more features:

-- Desktop Central is a tool for automating the entire endpoint management life cycle – it secures networks by automating the patch deployment of Windows, Mac, and the applications on them.
+- Endpoint Central is a tool for automating the entire endpoint management life cycle – it secures networks by automating the patch deployment of Windows, Mac, and the applications on them.

 - Users can deploy software to endpoints with just a few clicks using over 4,500 predefined application templates.

 - Imaging and deployment of operating systems can be done even though the device is online or offline.

 - The tool brings the management of endpoints with a similar approach to managing both Windows 10 and mobile devices; this allows for the central configuration, management, and securing of mobile devices without the need for extra work.

 - Users can collaborate on troubleshooting remote desktops and transfer files, record videos, and do much more.